 All professional certificate programs require a minimum of 20 semester hours in major and related courses, as well as 12 semester hours from the general education core.
-A cumulative grade point average of 2.0 or higher through the last semester of study must be obtained before becoming eligible for an associate degree, professional certificate or certificate for credit.
+A cumulative grade point average of 2.0 or higher is required.
+Only those courses in the certificate will be used to calculate the GPA

 Assignment of Credits

 A credit hour shall be allocated based on the below:

 |Category||Contact Hours per Week||Contact Hours per Semester (based on minimum 15 week semester)|